bytebardsoftware/bytebardsoftware.github.io/content/articles/01-gazelle-abstractions/index.md

 It seems that every few months a graph theory problem comes up and makes me bust out the whiteboard.
 This was one of those problems.

 As a result of the work, Gazelle now supports `java_exports`.
-This feature is not free (you can imagine that building a whole separate index is not cheap), and has semantic implications for the a repository, so it's opt-in hidden behind [a global directive](https://github.com/bazel-contrib/rules_jvm/blob/main/java/gazelle/README.md#directives).
+This support is not free (you can imagine that building a whole separate index is not cheap), and has semantic implications for the repository, so we used [a global directive](https://github.com/bazel-contrib/rules_jvm/blob/main/java/gazelle/README.md#directives) to make the feature opt-in.

 However, it does bring some projects (most notably [Selenium](https://www.selenium.dev/)) significantly closer to being able to use Gazelle 🎉